top of page

 High Level Goals

-To position IperionX as a technology company, rather than a mining company and to to promote sustainability & community
+The website design aimed to position IperionX as a technology company, rather than a mining company and to to promote sustainability & community.
+IperionX wants to position themselves as a sustainable company, and the first of it’s kind.

 Screenshot 2022-12-06 at 9.27.58 PM.png